 Glaucoma represents an emergency, so if you notice one of the above symptoms in your dog, you shouldn`t lose any more time and wait.
 Visit your nearest emergency clinic right away!

 Spinal injuries are mainly related to trauma.
 Since this type of canine is so tiny, there are increased risks of spinal injury.

-Those Chihuahuas that play with larger dogs or those that are full of energy all the time, somehow highly social, are at risk as well.
+Those Chihuahuas that play with larger dogs or those that are full of energy all the time and somehow highly social are at risk as well.

 Acute spinal injuries might lead to serious nerve damage, which in turn might result in pain or even paralysis.
 One of the most common chronic spinal injuries is the result of the damage of the spinal discs of a Chihuahua.

-Canines have discs (cushions) that offer protection to their vertebrae.
-If they burst or bulge in some way, you`ll soon notice that your little pal is in lots of pain.
+Dogs have discs (cushions) that offer protection to their vertebrae.
+If they burst or bulge somehow, you`ll soon notice that your little pal is in lots of pain.

-A canine with serious IVDD is able to have a perfectible lifestyle if they use a wheelchair.
+A canine with serious IVDD can have a perfect lifestyle if they use a wheelchair.

 Also known as Rubarth disease, canine hepatitis represents an acute infection of the canines` liver.
 This illness is the result of Canine mastadenovirus A, previously known as CAV-1 (short for Canine adenovirus 1).